 We try to mitigate the effect and unpredictability of the cost of power by locating facilities in regions that have relatively low-cost, regulated, hydroelectric power markets.
 We are, however, susceptible to changes in power prices in any of the markets we operate in.
-While this risk is greater in deregulated electricity markets like Brazil, there is always a risk of regulatory or governmental changes in jurisdictions that are regulated.
+While this risk is greater in deregulated electricity markets like that in which we purchase electricity in Brazil, there is always a risk of regulatory or governmental changes in jurisdictions that are regulated.
 Electricity prices are generally influenced by regional or domestic factors, so we may pay more for electricity than competitors in other regions of North America or in other parts of the world, which could make us less competitive and reduce our financial performance.